 - Costs outside of closing, such as hazard insurance, taxes, application fees, and other items related to the purchase, are considered part of the homebuyer’s required contribution.

 - Homebuyers must remain in the home for five years.
-When you sell your home at a profit, Welcome Home will prorate the funds you have to pay back.
+When the home is sold at a profit, Welcome Home will prorate the funds that are required to be paid back.

-- You do not have to be a first-time homebuyer to participate, but all first-time homebuyers must complete a homebuyer counseling program.
+- First-time homebuyers must complete a homebuyer counseling program.

-- You cannot own two homes at once.
-However, if you are doing a simultaneous closing you can still qualify for the grant funds.
-You cannot keep your old home and buy a new one.
+- Homebuyers cannot own two homes at once.
+However, simultaneous closings can still qualify for the grant funds.

 - Retention language must be added to the warranty deed explaining the five year retention period.